 Saint Wilgefortis prayed to avoid marriage to a pagan king -- and her prayers were answered when she grew a beard!
-This virgin martyr has natural appeal for LGBT people.
+This gender-bending virgin martyr has natural appeal for LGBT people.
 Her feast day was July 20 (today) until she was removed from the Vatican calendar in 1969.

 Wilgefortis remains in standard Catholic reference works, and images of her as a bearded woman on a cross are plentiful across Europe and in Latin American folk retablos.